Sinister (2012) - Fair or Foul Review

 So much time is spent telling us that he's a writer.
 There's even a dialogue exchange that questions why he can't do anything else as a day job--a valid conversation one might have with a deadbeat who claims that his work is so important--but rather than showing a realistic outcome of that dialogue, the movie just moves along and says his work is really important, as though justifying his irrational decision to stay in a house that is clearly haunted.
 Instead of trying to justify his irrational writery writerness, how about some back story on the other characters?
 Of the 6 other characters in the film, I think each one can be summed up with a single sentence.

 We never find out what his wife does for a living, which ends up being a big question considering how worthless Ellison is.
 His kids are absent for most of the film and only really show up to move the plot along or provide very brief scares.
 His family, whom I'm assuming we're supposed to care for, is just there when it's convenient.
-When the inevitable "You moved your family to the murder scene house?!" argument took place, I couldn't even side with the wife because I barely knew her as a character and her logic that she used was flawed.
+When the inevitable "You moved your family to the murder scene house?!" argument took place, I couldn't even side with the wife because I barely knew her as a character, and the logic that she used was flawed.
 It didn't matter that it would be the more rational side of the argument, she didn't say anything of value just like the rest of the film.

 Help me!
 I'm trying to escape this script!